Shell Singapore outlines path to transform its business in the country

 Nov 10, 2020

 Shell Singapore wants to transform its business in the country to thrive through the energy transition.

-To this end, it has outlined a 10-year plan for how the company could make significant investments in people, assets and capabilities to repurpose its core business and aim to cut its own CO2 emissions here by about a third within a decade.1 This builds on Shell’s overarching ambition to be a net-zero emissions energy business by 2050 or sooner, in step with society and with customers.
-This is equivalent to planting about four million trees, or an addition of about 60% of all the urban trees in Singapore.2
+To this end, it has outlined a 10-year plan for how the company could make significant investments in people, assets and capabilities to repurpose its core business and aim to cut its own CO2 emissions here by half within a decade.1 This builds on Shell’s overarching ambition to be a net-zero emissions energy business by 2050 or sooner.

 “We welcome Singapore’s goal towards net zero emissions as a country.
 As a company which has had a long presence in this country, Shell Singapore has a key role to play in supporting the Government’s ambitions.
 Today, our extensive presence in Singapore’s energy sector carries with it a carbon footprint.
 Our businesses in Singapore must evolve and transform, and we must act now if we are to achieve our ambition to thrive through the energy transition.
 Our decisive action today will help Shell in Singapore stay resilient and build a cleaner, more sustainable future for all of us,” said Aw Kah Peng, Chairman of Shell Companies in Singapore.